These rules are for the 2023 MDSA World Cup and may differ from previous years.

 - All players must have registered for and played during the current fall AYSO season and be listed on an official roster.

-- Each player must play a minimum 3 quarters of each game (unless total number of players prohibits this).
+- Each player must play a minimum of 3 quarters of each game (unless the number of players prohibits this).

 - Division format:

-- Only AYSO registered and approved coaches from each team are allowed to coach from the “coaches area” an area defined as ten yards from either side of the halfway line.
+- Only AYSO registered and approved coaches are allowed to coach from the Coaches Area, an area ten yards from either side of the halfway line.

-- Opposing team coaches (plus parents and other associated spectators) should be on different sides of the field when possible.
-The team designated as the home team will choose the side of the field they will occupy.
+- Opposing team coaches (plus parents and other associated spectators) should be on different sides of the field where possible.

-- If there is a conflict in the color of the uniforms, the home team must either change uniform color or must wear pinafores.
+- If there is a conflict in the color of the uniforms, the home team changes jersey color or wear pinafores.

-- Team check in will be done by each opposing team 30 minutes before game time; each opposing team representative (either coach, asst coach, parent designation etc.) will check off players from the opposing teams signed roster sheet and game card.
+- Team check-ins will be done 10-15 minutes before game time; referees will check off players from the game card.

-- Coaches must notify the referee when players are expected to arrive late or leave early due to other commitments.
+- Coaches must notify the referee when players are expected to arrive late or leave early.

-- It is the responsibility of the teams with the first and last game of the day to ensure equipment set up/take down.
-Coaches from the home team need to ensure the equipment is properly locked.
+- It is the responsibility of the teams with the first and last game of the day to ensure equipment is set up or taken down.

-- Coaches shall participate in positive coaching that instructs and encourages players during the games.
+- Coaches must participate in positive coaching that instructs and encourages players during the games.

-- Negative or derogatory comments are not permitted and may result in a caution or ejection of the coach.
+- Negative or derogatory comments are not permitted and may result in a caution or dismissal of the coach.

-- Coaches should remember that they are responsible for the actions of their players, parents and spectators.
-They can and will be disciplined for inappropriate actions.
+- Coaches are responsible for the actions of their players, parents and spectators.

-- After each game, each coach will sign their appropriate game card and leave it with the referee.
-Each coach is responsible for reporting the score of their game (i.e. Germany 3 – Senegal 2; or France 1-Costa Rica 1 etc.) via text.
-You must register to text notification by sending a text to following number:
+- After each game, each coach must sign the appropriate game card and leave it with the referee.
+Each coach is responsible for reporting the score of their game (i.e. Germany 3 – Senegal 2; or France 1-Costa Rica 1 etc.) via the website.

 REFEREES AND ASSISTANT REFEREES

-- Referees and assistant referees will be assigned from teams not involved in the game being played when possible.
+- Referees will be from teams not involved in the game being played when possible.

-- Referees must record on the official game card any incidents resulting in disciplinary action and call the above ‘message number’ to report any disciplinary action (red cards and/or coach expulsion).
+- Referees must record on the official game card any incidents resulting in disciplinary action and email MDSA World Cup to report any disciplinary action.

 DURATION OF GAMES

-· Five minute halftime break (and a one minute running break between quarters for substitutions only).
+· Five minute halftime break (plus a one minute running break between quarters for substitutions only).

 Duration of halves:

-- In each age group, teams will be divided into brackets, and play a number of round-robin games in their bracket.
+- Teams will be divided into groups, and play a number of round-robin games in their groups.

-- All teams will progress into elimination play.
-Seeding for elimination games will be based on how teams fare in preliminary games.
-MDSA may adjust seeding to try to avoid rematches in the elimination rounds.
+- Seeding for the knockout games will be based on how teams fare in preliminary games.

-- -2 points for not meeting minimum playing time requirements (3 quarters).
+- -2 points: not meeting minimum playing time requirements

-- -1 point for each red card issued to a player and for each coach expulsion
+- -1 point: for each red card issued to a player or coach

 If there is a tie in points following group games, the following tiebreakers will be used in sequence until a winner is determined:

-- Any player receiving a red card or any coach who has been expelled from a game will sit out the next game.
+- Any player or coach receiving a red card is suspended from the next game, including the final (championship) game.

-- Tournament Directors will review all red cards and expulsions and may render additional discipline.
+- The Tournament Director will review all red cards and may render additional discipline.

 ELIMINATION ROUND ELIGIBILITY

-- Teams must accumulate a minimum of 16 referee points by end of pool play games in order to be eligible to proceed to MDWC elimination round play which begins 1pm on Oct 26.
+- Teams must accumulate a minimum of 16 referee points by the end of group play games in order to be eligible to proceed to knockout rounds.

 PENALTY KICK RULES FOR ELIMINATION ROUNDS